TnTech-ECE/F25_Team5_InductionHeaterController/Reports/Conceptual Design.md

 #### Expected User Interaction

 The PCB will be connected to a microcotroller that will communicate to the user through a LCD screen and a keypad interface.
-The LCD screen will supply live data of temperature, power, and current flow to the user.
+The LCD screen will supply live data of temperature, voltage, and current to the user.
 The keypad thats connected to the microcontroller will be the main form of control for the user, allow them to select the temperature for the heater, start or stop the heating process, and reset the system if a fault condition occurs.
 Status LEDs on the PCB will indicate power on is on for the PCB and microntroller, fault, and heating activity condition.

 #### Operational Flow

-1. **Initialization:** When the PCB is powered on, it will boot up the microcontroller, performing system diagnostics, and confirm hardware readiness.
+1. **Initialization:** When the PCB is powered on, it will boot up the microcontroller, performing self-checks, and confirm functionality.
 2. **Standby Mode:** The system will wait for user input from a keypad or other user interface.
 3. **Active Heating:** Upon user activation, the PWM gate will signal the inverter circuit.
 4. **Feedback Monitoring:** Temperature, voltage, and current data will be continuously feed to the microcontroller through sensors.
 5. **Control Adjustment:** The microcontroller will prevent heating and maintain the desired power level by adjusting the PWM duty cycle in real time.
 6. **Fault Handling:** The PCB will maintain safety through a shutdown signal and will display a fault message if overtemperature or overcurrent occasion happens.
-7. **Data Logging:** The system will show temperature, power, and current flow data for post-test analysis.
+7. **Data Logging:** The system will store temperature, voltage, and current data for post-test analysis.

 #### Subsystem Operation

 The power PCB will convert AC input power into DC through the rectification process; it will then distribute its power to the inverter circuit.
 The inverter circuit drives the induction coil under the control of PWM signals generated by the microcontroller.
 Gate driver circuits on the PCB amplify these control signals to switch the power transistors efficiently at the required frequency and duty cycle.

-Throughout the operation, there will be analog feedback from temperature, power, and current flow sensors that will be continuously monitored and fed to the microcontroller’s ADC channels.
+Throughout the operation, there will be analog feedback from temperature, voltage, and current sensors that will be continuously monitored and fed to the microcontroller’s ADC channels.
 The feedback data is used to continuously correct power output through a closed-loop balancing of power output, ensuring system stability.
 Thermal protection circuits located near high-power components automatically assert a shutdown signal if safe operating limits are exceeded.
-The microcontroller will communicate status information to the LCD screen, and wait for further commands from the user once any fault has occurred and cleared.
+The microcontroller will communicate status information to the LCD screen, log operational data, and wait for further commands from the user once any fault has occurred and cleared.

 #### Subsystem “Shall” Statements

-1. This PCB **shall** incorporate both high and low voltage circuits while maintaining isolation between them.
+1. This PCB **shall** incorporate both high- and low-voltage circuits while maintaining isolation between them.
 2. This PCB **shall** support MOSFET/IGBT switching frequencies between 20 kHz and 40 kHz with minimal electromagnetic interference.
-3. This PCB **shall** provide temperature regulation well enough to keep the PCB temperatures below 105°C.
+3. This PCB **shall** provide temperature regulation adequate enough to keep board temperatures below 105°C.
 4. This PCB **shall** include fault detection and shutdown circuitry to prevent component failure.
 5. This PCB **shall** maintain appropriate trace width, clearance distances, and protective coatings to ensure reliability.